Are you a coffee lover? Do the names 'breve' and 'latte' sound familiar?

 A latte uses regular cow's milk, while a breve requires half-and-half.

-In comparison, regular whole milk contains 3-4 percent, and low-fat skim contains 0.5-1 percent of fat content.
+In comparison, regular whole milk contains 3-4 percent fat, and low-fat skim milk contains 0.5-1 percent fat.

-By replacing the traditional steamed milk with half-and-half, you get a thicker layer of foam on top and a much richer flavor!
+By replacing traditional steamed milk with half-and-half, you achieve a thicker layer of foam on top and a much richer flavor.

-How many calories are in breve vs. latte?
+How many calories are in a breve vs. a latte?

 The answer to this question is actually quite simple, but it depends on how much you typically drink.